-As December approaches, what are your thoughts?
+What are your thoughts as the festive season approaches?
 Are you someone who loves Christmas and can’t wait for it to arrive?
 Or are you the opposite and dread the season entirely?

 We’ve put together 8 infinite tips to help you embrace this time of year so you can feel moments of festive magic again.

 The next 6 weeks are the shortest days of the year which means we are more likely to be awake to see the sun rise.
 Why not pause for a few moments to be aware of the colours of the sky at dawn?
 Trying not to pass judgement on the weather, just be aware of the colours and how they change.

 If you miss the dawn, then how about sunset?
 Even on a cloudy, wet day when you can’t see the sun, the light still slowly fades.
 Why not observe it for a short time this evening and see if there is anything that surprises you when you take the time to really see it.

 Find a pen you enjoy using and try to write your cards slowly as you concentrate on the formation of each letter.
 Use this writing time to really connect with the person you are writing it for.
 Picture them sitting in front of you and take a moment to think of what that person means to you.
 It might only be a few words like, ‘thank you for our friendship’, or ‘I wish you good health’ or even just ‘I wish you a happy Christmas’ and then think of that person and what a happy Christmas would look like for them.

 If every person receiving a card from you is also receiving your undivided attention while you write the card for them, you are sending them a precious gift.

 How many of us drink our coffee on the go, without stopping what we are doing?
 Often our mind continues to be as busy as before we made the coffee.
 This kind of coffee break will give us a shot of caffeine to chemically stimulate our bodies to keep going for a bit longer but nothing more.